Do you accept book donations?

 Where to Donate

-Donations are accepted at the back of the library (door next to brown storage unit) on Monday, Tuesday, Thursday, Friday, and Saturday between 10:00 AM and 1:00 PM.
+Donations are accepted at the back of the Community Center (door next to brown shipping container) on Monday, Tuesday, Thursday, Friday, and Saturday between 10:00 AM and 1:00 PM.
 Donors should ring the doorbell to alert Sorting Room staff to their presence.
 Donations must be placed into the custody of Sorting Room staff and not simply dropped off.

 Donation Drop-Off Hours

 Friday: 10:00 AM-1:00 PM

 Place an Item on Hold from Another Library